 For WordPress security reasons, the default file types that can be uploaded are limited.
 Here’s how to allow additional file upload types to your forms, and a more specific one on enabling Adobe Illustrator file uploads.

-If you’d like to increase the maximum upload image size for your site, you’ll need to reach out to your hosting provider to find out if it’s possible.
+If you’d like to increase the maximum upload image size for your site, you’ll need to reach out to your WordPress hosting provider to find out if it’s possible.
+Sometimes things like a full-size image can be really huge.
 For more details, check out this tutorial on increasing the maximum file upload size in WordPress.

 When your form looks the way you want it to, click Save.